Complete Communications Engineering

 The potential instability of the Near/End-Far/End voice channel system equipped could be effectively controlled by anti-instability feature within the echo canceller.
 Well-designed echo cancellers should have a built-in safeguarding feature that controls the stability of the closed loop within the voice channel.

-Vocal Technologies Ltd developed stability control features for echo cancellation.
+VOCAL Technologies Ltd developed stability control features for echo cancellation.
 These features can be included into software product delivery as required for the given project.

 More Information